 After I get everyone finished (such as above), I go through and input them into another sheet for the entire team.
 Below you will find the sheet for the position players in 2018:

 And the sheet for pitchers in 2018:

-As you can see, I make sure that the team is only allotted 6,300 plate appearances (and ~1,450 innings on the pitcher side).
+As you can see, I make sure that the team is only allotted (at most) 6,300 plate appearances (and ~1,450 innings on the pitcher side).
 I have to take guesses as to playing time, basically I create my own depth chart - which is why these projections don’t come out until the spring; and I have to use a formula to get the totals because not everyone’s plate appearances / innings are guaranteed.
 That helps me to see about how many runs I believe the team will score vs. how many I believe they will allow on the season.
 In turn, those numbers help guide me on how many projected wins I believe the team can have in the following season.

 Any questions?
 Any suggestions for the future?
 I hope you're looking as forward to these as I am to putting them out there for everyone to...most likely critique. :)

-SCHEDULE February 1st - Primer (today)
+February 9th - Primer (today)

-February 6th - Adam Wainwright and Yadier Molina
+February 9th - Yadier Molina